Passing references

 }

 SystemParam provides the retrieve function which is where our logic for gethering resources lives.
-Conveniently, this simplifies the (now once again outdated) macro implementation.
 Res/ResMut/ResOwned map to &/&mut/owned respectively.
 They also closely resemble some of bevy's own SystemParams.

 Great, now let's try to compile and-